This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

 In Eddie II it’s 1984 or thereabouts, and “dead” Eddie has become a legend.
 The lost experimental tapes have turned up at last.
 The same unscrupulous music company exec who called Eddie a jerkoff in 1964 is now issuing recordings of “new” Eddie material, a la Jimi Hendrix.
 Cha-ching!

 Eddie’s really torqued now, and he’s dying to tell someone he’s not dead.
-His passion for life renewed, our hero straps on a new girlfriend named Diane, slathers on some hair product, and organizes a new band with a black saxophonist who play music ahead of their time.
+His passion for life renewed, our hero straps on a new girlfriend named Diane, slathers on some hair product, and organizes a new white band with a black saxophonist who play music ahead of their time.
 Bloodsucking opportunists glom onto Eddie.
 He goes looking for a bridge in a used Chevy.
 Diane convinces him that music is more important than greedy sleazebags.
 Eddie triumphs.

 Eddie II lasted about four weeks in theaters, grossing (according to Variety) five figures or less.
 Scotti Brothers won’t talk about it.
 The film then retreated to video and cable.